TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/lora-cloud/modem-services.md

 Besides estimating the location of your device, you can also send requests from LoRa Cloud portal to mute or reset the device, trigger it for a re-join, set ADR profile or obtain information like temperature, voltage, signal strength, status, etc. In this section, we demonstrate how to send a request to obtain information from your device.

-To send a request, navigate to **Manage devices** on the left hand menu in the LoRa Cloud Device & Application Services portal.
+To send a request, navigate to **Manage devices** on the left hand menu in the LoRa Cloud Modem Services portal.

 Click on the **Send requests** button.